VijayRod/demo/ai/kubernetes/ubuntu-nofile-soft-limits/README.md

 Configure `LimitNOFILE` and `LimitNOFILESoft` for containerd on Ubuntu 24.04 AKS nodes to ensure pods inherit the correct open file limits.

+## Summary

+Ubuntu 24.04 AKS nodes default to `LimitNOFILESoft=1024`, causing pods to inherit insufficient file descriptor limits and potentially fail with "too many open files" errors.
+The expected behavior is `LimitNOFILE=1048576` (hard limit) and `LimitNOFILESoft=1048576` (soft limit), matching Ubuntu 22.04+ defaults so pods inherit `ulimit -n 1048576`.
+This can be configured using a Kubernetes DaemonSet.

+> **⚠️ Important:** Test this solution in a **development/staging environment** before deploying to production.
+The DaemonSet restarts containerd on all matching nodes, which may cause temporary pod disruptions.

 ## Problem

 Ubuntu 24.04 nodes ship with `LimitNOFILESoft=1024` (default), but to match Ubuntu 22.04+ behavior and ensure proper pod resource limits, this should be `1048576`.